ghent360/PSOC4_swd_programmer/README.md

 Building the software:

-The PC project uses visual studio 2010, you can probably make it work with other platforms/compilers.
+There is a windows PC project for visual studio 2010.
+Multiplatform support requires libusb.

 The device software needs the Keil PK51 toolchain.
 There is a compiled binary swd.iic you can use as well.